History of Sioux City, Iowa: Air Base

 Early in World War II, the U.S. Army established a major training base at Sioux City, located at Sergeant Bluff, Iowa, 8 mi south of downtown.
 New, large runways were constructed to facilitate heavy bomber operations, and the Sioux City Army Air Base became one of the prime locations for B-17 heavy bomber basic flight qualification training as well as home to various support and maintenance units.
 Hollywood actor and Pilot-Captain (later Colonel) Jimmy Stewart was posted to Sioux City with his squadron in 1943, where he and his crew completed their initial B-17 qualification prior to deployment overseas.
 Just following the war, in December 1946, the 185th Iowa Air National Guard unit was established at Sioux City.

 Swift Packing Plant Explosion

 On December 14, 1949, the large Swift & Company packing house, located north of the Sioux City Stockyards and adjacent to the Floyd River channel, suddenly exploded, killing 21 Swift employees.
 The cause of the disaster was never fully confirmed, but the explosion was believed to have been caused by a leaking gas pipe.

 In 1950 Sioux City had a population of about 84,000.

 1951–1960

+Burial of John Raymond Rice

+In August 1951, the funeral of Sergeant John Raymond Rice, who had been killed in action in the Korean War, was interrupted by a cemetery worker who noticed that Ho-Chunk Indians were among the mourners.
+The worker hurried to inform cemetery officials who removed Rice's body from the cemetery, informing the bereaved that non-whites were not allowed to be buried in the white cemetery.
+President Truman sent an apology to Rice's family and permitted reburial in Arlington National Cemetery.
+The incident heightened hostility towards non-whites throughout the city, and Black baseball rookie Willie Mays's manager, who had initially recruited him for the Sioux City Soos, redirected him towards another farm team as a precaution.